 Homeless children (McKinney-Vento Homeless Assistance Act)

 Marietta City Schools also allows students in grades K-12, who reside outside the district, to attend our school system.
 To qualify, interested parents must complete both a Non-Resident Student Enrollment Application and an MCS Enrollment Agreement and be approved.
 The application must include the student’s most recent school record, including:

 - Academic grades and test scores

-Completed Non-resident enrollment applications with all required documents, should be submitted to the school principal.
+Completed Non-resident enrollment applications with all required documents, should be submitted to the school contact listed above.
 Acceptance as a non-resident tuition student is valid for one school-year only.
 Applicants must complete a Non-Resident Student Enrollment Application and an MCS Enrollment Agreement each school year.
 The superintendent approves all applicants based on the stated criteria and available space in school programs.
 Questions regarding non-resident student enrollment may be directed to the school principal or the Deputy Superintendent.

 Non-Resident Tuition Schedule: